rya-sge/access-denied/_posts/Passkeys The Future of Authentication — Security Benefits and Risks.md

 As support grows, passkeys could help move the web toward a truly **passwordless future** — one that’s more secure and user-friendly.

-Write me a technical article about passkey, talk about the security and risk Give some example

 Terms